Shreekar11/ai-workflow-automation/README.md

 - **Node.js** - JavaScript runtime for server-side development
 - **Express** - Web framework for Node.js
 - **Nodemailer** - For sending emails
+- **Gemini** - To analyze the scraped content and generate detailed description
 - **Zod** - Used for validation

 ### Frontend